Maid of Honor Speech for Sister

 People ask what it's like to grow up with a sister.
 I tell them it's like having a mirror that always shows you the best version of yourself.
 Sophie has always done that for me.
 When I was afraid, she was brave.
 When I doubted myself, she believed in me.
 When the world felt too heavy, she made it lighter just by being in the room.

 Sophie, watching you walk down that aisle today, I kept thinking about the little girl who used to climb into my bed during thunderstorms.
 You were scared of thunder but never of anything that actually mattered.
 You are the most courageous person I know.
+And when you told me about Daniel—the way your voice changed, the way you smiled before you even finished the sentence—I knew this was different.
+This was the love you had been brave enough to wait for.

 Sophie, you are and will always be my favorite person on earth.
 Please raise your glasses—to Sophie and Daniel.
 May your life together be everything you've always deserved.
 Cheers."